 If no matches were found in the generic table, then it tries to directly map the source type to a MySQL type of the same name.

-If the source type name doesn't match any of the MySQL datatypes, thenit will not be converted and an error is logged.
-You can then manually specify the target datatype in the Manual Object Editing step of the wizard.
+If the source type name doesn't match any of the MySQL data types, then it is not converted and an error is logged.
+From here you can specify the target datatype in the Manual Object Editing step of the wizard.